leon-thomm/Ryven/docs/README.md

 ## NodeManager Overview

-Please be aware that this application is not extremely intuitive yet, there are quite a few features still missing.
-I am working on that :) If you have suggestions, hit me up.
+Please be aware that the NodeManager is not extremely intuitive yet but it does the job.

 ![Ryven NodeManager screenshot](/resources/images/Qt 70.png)

-This is what the NodeManager can look like.
-To define a node, you first have to specity it's basic properties.
-After that, click save, select the nodes that you want to be included in the package, **create a new folder for the package** (it's name will be the package's name) and export.
+That's what it looks like.
+To define a node, you first have to specity its basic properties.
+Then click save, select the nodes that you want to be included in the package, **create a new folder for the package** (it's name will be the package's name) and export.

 ### Name Conventions

+#### Classname Conformity
-If your node has a title that, except for spaces, is not class-or file-/foldername conform (like '%'), you need to give a custom 'Internal Name' which then will be used internally instead of the node's title.
-Caution!
-You are not (yet) getting warned if your node title is not conform and you try to save your nodes.
-If can have spaces though, the example 'With File Open' automatically becomes 'WithFileOpen' as class name when exporting.
+If your node has a title that, except for spaces, is not class-or file-/foldername conform (like '%'), you need to give a custom _Internal Name_ which then will be used internally instead of the node's title.
+Caution you are not getting warned yet if your node title is not conform and you try to save your nodes.
+It can have spaces though, the example 'With File Open' automatically becomes 'WithFileOpen' as class name when exporting.

-Furthermore:
+#### Further Name Conventions

-- A package's name must be unique.
+- a package's name must be unique
-- Multiple Nodes in a package _can_ have the same name (but for convenient use in the editor, you should make sure that the description differs).
-- No name or title is allowed to have a sequence of three underscore characters '\_\_\_' as this is an anchor for Ryven and the NodeManager for separation of different components.
+- no name or title is allowed to have a sequence of three underscore characters '\_\_\_' as this is an anchor for Ryven and the NodeManager for separation of different components
+- multiple nodes in a package _do_ can have the same name (but for intuitive use in the editor, you should make sure that the description differs)

 ![](/resources/images/pyScript2.PNG)

 For input widgets like shown in the picture, simply select the widget that you want to use in the drop down menu.
-You can also program cutom widgets, for that see 'Data Input Widgets' section.
+You can also program cutom widgets, for that see _Data Input Widgets_ section.

 ## Updating Packages

-A package is identified by it's name.
+A package is identified by its name.
 Packages with the same names should never exist.
-You can and should choose the original package directory _in the end_ (after you created different versions and tested the final one sufficiently).
-None of your content will be deleted or edited.
-Source code files get only created if they do not already exist (see next section) and all your custom files and folders you have put somwhere into the package's directory stay as they are.
+If you are editing an existing package: in the end, you should always choose the original package directory (after you created different versions and tested the final one sufficiently).
+None of your content will be deleted.
+Source code files get only created if they do not already exist (see next section) and all your custom files and folders you have put somwhere into the package's directory (like picture that you may use) stay as they are.

 ## Programming Nodes

 And there we are.
-Note that Ryven now has a 'preview source code' feature, so you can use any existing nodes as reference and take a look at their source code right inside the editor.
+Note that Ryven now has a _preview source code_ feature, so you can use any existing nodes as reference and take a look at their source code right inside the editor.
 Simply drag the splitter handle from the bottom line upwards to access the preview area and select a placed node.
 The basic concepts are:

-- For every node (as well as all it's widget classes, more on that later), the NodeManager creates **METACODE**-files from templates if they are not already existing.
-All programming is done by editing these METACODE files.
+- For every node (as well as all its widget classes, more on that later), the NodeManager creates _METACODE_ files from templates if they do not already exist.
+All programming is done by editing these _METACODE_ files.
 - Ryven will create the actual source code files every time the package is being imported.
 These get created in the same locations as the metacode files.
-- **Do not edit non-metacode source files directly, as these changes will be lost.**
+- **Do not edit non-metacode source files directly, as these changes will be lost!**

-To start programming a node, simply direct into it's folder in the package directory and open the metacode Python file with a code editor. **I strongly recommend using the Atom editor to program the metacode files**.
+To start programming a node, simply direct into its folder in the package directory and open the metacode Python file with a code editor. **I strongly recommend using the Atom editor to program the metacode files**.

 If you open the file, you will see something like this: